-Telekom Malaysia (TM) reported first-quarter revenue growth of 5.9% to RM2.77 billion (US$760 million) from RM2.62 billion in the corresponding period a year ago, mainly driven by higher contribution from its Internet and ‘Others’ services revenue.
+Telekom Malaysia Bhd (TM) posted revenue growth of 2.9% year-on-year (YoY) to RM2.9 billion in the first quarter ended March 31 2016, from RM2.8 billion in the corresponding period last year.
+The growth was mainly driven by higher contribution from Internet services revenue.

 After suffering in the early years, Malaysian-based business software maker Authentic Venture Sdn Bhd is starting to enjoy the benefits of its cloud strategy.